DevConGalaxy/DevConGalaxy.github.io/src/assets/tutorials/getting-started/getting-started.md

 ![Creating an app](/assets/tutorials/getting-started/images/getting_started-create_app.png "Creating an app")

-Now name your app, provide an optional description, and select a language.
+Give your app a namem, an optional description, and select a language.

-The app’s language determines what language your bot will understand.
+The language determines what language your bot will understand.
 Under the hood, our NLP APIs behave differently based on the language you choose.
 You won’t be able to change it later, so choose carefully!

 ![Creating an app 2](/assets/tutorials/getting-started/images/getting_started-create_app2.png "Creating an app")

+--sep--
+---
+title: Train your app
+duration: 5
+---

-# Train the app
+# Train your app

 On the `Trainer/Intents` page, click on the `Add intent` button to create an intent labelled `greetings` with the description “User greets the bot”.
 Leave the `User prompt` field empty.

+<aside class="warning">The label can only contains lowercase letters, numbers, hyphens without spaces.
+It also cannot start or end with a hyphen.</aside>

+The `Training phrases` lists all the phrases used to train your bot.
+Enter here what you believe your user may ask the bot.
-In `Training phrases`, fill in the phrase “Hello bot.” and then press `enter`.
+Here, fill in the phrase “Hello bot.” and then press `enter`.
 Click the button `Save`.

 ![Adding an intent](/assets/tutorials/getting-started/images/getting_started-create_intent.png "Adding an intent")

-Repeat the same steps for the `name` intent:
+Repeat the same steps and create an intent labeled `name`:

 ![Adding an intent 2](/assets/tutorials/getting-started/images/getting_started-create_intent2.png "Adding an intent 2")

+Note here, when you put `My name is Bob.`, our trainer detects Bob as a forename, one of 31 built-in entities recognised by Botfuel.

+<aside class="infos">Every time you click on the save button, your app is trained with the new training phrases.</aside>

-You can check that the app is properly trained by using the test panel and typing a sentence that is close to one of your training phrases:
+You can check that the app is properly trained by using the test panel on the right of your screen and typing a sentence that is close to one of your training phrases:

 ![Test panel](/assets/tutorials/getting-started/images/getting_started-testpanel.png "Test panel")

+--sep--
+---
+title: Install the starter bot
+duration: 5
+---

 # Install the starter bot

 For our tutorial, we will make a copy of an existing sample bot that is able to respond to a greeting and say back your name.

 You need `nodejs 8` to install the starter bot.

-Open a terminal and clone the sample starter bot:
+There are two ways to get the code.
+You can clone the repository from GitHub:

 ```bash
 git clone https://github.com/Botfuel/botfuel-sample-starter.git
 ```

+Or alternatively, click the following link to download the code for this codelab:

+<a class="btn-info" href="https://github.com/Botfuel/botfuel-sample-starter/archive/master.zip" target="_blank"><i class="fas fa-download"></i> Download source code</a>

 Install dependencies: